-At Hands of Health, we believe you should get what you pay for!
-Every minute of our massage sessions are actual "hands on" time.
+At Hands of Health, I believe you should get what you pay for!
+Every minute of my massage sessions are actual "hands on" time.
 A 60 minute massage session receives 60 minutes of massage - not 50 minutes of massage and 10 minutes of down time.

 Therapeutic massage: Therapeutic massage combines the gentle flowing stokes of a traditional Swedish massage with trigger point therapy to help alleviate a client's specific problem areas.

 Reflexology: Reflexology involves manipulation of specific reflex areas in the foot, hands, and ears that correspond to other parts of the body.
 Sometimes referred to as zone therapy, this bodywork involves application of pressure to these reflex zones to stimulate body organs and relieve areas of congestion.
 Similar to acupressure principles, reflexology works with the body’s energy flow to stimulate self-healing and maintain balance in physical function.
 This technique is used to reduce pain, increase relaxation, and stimulate circulation of blood and lymphatic fluids.